hth313/OS4/doc/secondary.rst

 #.
 The actual secondary FAT is pointed to from the secondary FAT
    header.
 This FAT is defined in the same way as the ordinary XROM FAT.
-It can be located in any bank, but all functions in it must be (or at least start) in the same bank.
+It can be located in any bank, but all functions in it must be (or at least start) in the same bank as the header.
 This bank is enabled by the bank switch routine in the secondary FAT header that points to it.

-The bank switch routine should either be ``RTN`` for a primary bank, or one of the ``ENROM`` instructions followed by a ``RTN``.
+#.
+The bank switch routine should either be ``RTN`` for a primary
+   bank, or one of the ``ENROM`` instructions followed by a ``RTN``.
 That ``RTN`` instruction must be located at the following address in the bank it enables.
 No registers should be affected by this code snippet.

 Root pointer
 ------------